 University of Northwestern – St. Paul official statement

 Roseville, Minn., March 11, 2019 – University of Northwestern – St. Paul (UNW) has received many questions regarding an article published on Tuesday, March 5 regarding a student club’s request for Star Parker to speak at an on-campus event.
 There has been a lot of misunderstanding surrounding the circumstances and communication concerning the invitation.

 University of Northwestern did not ban Ms. Parker from speaking on campus.
 Ms. Parker has spoken on our campus twice before to share her testimony.
 The student club responsible for inviting her, Young America’s Foundation (YAF), did not follow policies and procedures that are in place for student club events.
 Therefore, because proper approval was not obtained, the student club was told they could not host the event.

-This is a learning opportunity both for students, as they understand the business side of social causes, and for the university, helping us to better understand how to prepare and support students in learning how to make a difference in their world.
+This is a learning opportunity; both for students, as they understand the business side of social causes, and for the university; helping us to better understand how to prepare and support students in learning how to make a difference in their worlds.